AhmedImtiazPrio/MaGNET/README.md

 ### Requirements and Usage

 Since MaGNET is a Plug and Play method, initially we are making separate google collabs for Tensorflow and Pytorch implementations of StyleGAN2 (TF), BigGAN (TF), ProGAN (TF) and NVAE (Pytorch).
-The google collab code uses precomputed volume scalars to perform MaGNET sampling.
-We will also be adding submodules into this repo as plug and play examples for Tensorflow(=>1.15) and Pytorch(>=1.5), with methods to compute the volume scalars.
+The google collab code uses precomputed volume scalars to perform MaGNET sampling therefore it doesn't specifically have library dependencies.
+We will also be adding submodules into this repo as plug and play examples for Tensorflow(=>1.15) and Pytorch(>=1.5), with methods that compute the volume scalars.

 ```
 tensorflow-gpu=>1.15